-Enhanced high availability with Moab
+Enhanced High Availability with Moab

 When TORQUE is run with an external scheduler such as Moab, and the pbs_server is not running on the same host as Moab, pbs_server needs to know where to find the scheduler.
-To do this, use the following syntax (the port is required and the default is 15004):
+To do this, use the -1 option as demonstrated in the example below (the port is required and the default is 15004).

-pbs_server --ha -l <moabhost:port>
+pbs server -l <moabhost:port>